Drones Can Be Fun—and Educational

 I watched the drone hover about 60 feet off the ground, and it made me smile at the possibilities it represented.
 The people around me stood nodding, lost in the dreams I had shared.

 And then it crashed.

-The damn drone fell like a stone from the sky.
-The other teachers scattered, and the custodial cart left a trail of dust in its wake.
-They had all abandoned me to the broken pieces of plastic hull and crushed curricular dreams.
+The drone fell like a stone from the sky.
+The other teachers scattered, and the custodians’ cart left a trail of dust in its wake.
+Everyone abandoned me to the broken pieces of plastic hull and crushed curricular dreams.

 I carried the corpse of the drone to my principal and wondered if this was a sign that it didn’t belong in schools.
-I wonder though if drones will inevitably be here, and if so, how teachers can be proactive in how to use them.
+Or was it just an indication that I shouldn’t be the one to fly it?